saranyas72/rebtel-assignment/README.md

 # rebtel-assignment
-Sample test for Rebtel

-## Test flow that is automated
+Tests to automate the flow - Offer 'Unlimited' package for a week to the new users.

-    - Go to the page www.rebtel.com
+    .
+Go to the page www.rebtel.com
-    - Makes a search for Sweden on the Rate search box
-    - Checks that the Product "Sweden Unlimited" is showing on the result
-    - Clicks in "Try one week free"
+    .
+Makes a search for Sweden on the Rate search box .
+Checks that the Product "Sweden Unlimited" is showing on the result .
+Clicks in "Try one week free"
-    - Now the user should be redirected to the checkout page, asking to signup/login
-    - Check if the price in the order basket is correct in relation with the one presented on the 3 step (rate search).
+    .
+Now the user should be redirected to the checkout page, asking to signup/login .
+Check if the price in the order basket is correct in relation with the one presented on the 3 step (rate search).
-    - You should be able to login with your account
+    .
+You should be able to login with your account
-    - Check again if the price is still the same, given that now you are logged in.
+    .
+Check again if the price is still the same, given that now you are logged in.
 (We have different prices for new users and paying users)

-## User Instructions to run the test
+## How to run the tests

     1. Clone the repository
     2. To run the project in IDE